 Study at the LL.M. program ranked among the top two in Texas, according to Texas Lawyer.
-As of October 1, 2016 applications for the LL.M. program are accepted through the LSAC portal.
-You may still apply by submitting your materials directly to the School of Law for the time being.
+Applications for the LL.M. program are accepted through the LSAC portal.
+This method is recommended for those applicants who intend to sit for a state bar exam.
+You may still apply by submitting your materials directly to the School of Law.
 All international transcripts must be translated and professionally evaluated.
-Acceptable vendors for transcript evaluation are listed below.

 Official transcripts: Transcripts must be sent directly from all schools that an applicant has attended.
 “Official” means a copy of your original document certified by an officer of your school and stamped with official seals.
 Faxed copies and photocopies of academic records will not be accepted.
 Transcripts must be written in the native language of the school.
 Applicants with a foreign law degree will need to register for the International Transcript Authentication and Evaluation Service through LSAC or have their credentials independently translated and verified through the vendors listed below.